yawai990/randomquotegenerator/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file NOTE:: .env file should be placed9 in root foldere
+To run this project, you will need to add the following environment variables to your .env file.
+NOTE:: .env file should be placed in root folder.

 ```bash
 VITE_QUOTE_URL=https://api.adviceslip.com/advice